LBNL-ETA/CyDER/front_end/worker/README.md

 Cympy can only be imported in one process at a time.
 To be able to use it in a celery worker, the number of process (see Concurrency: http://docs.celeryproject.org/en/3.1/userguide/workers.html#concurrency) must be set to one.
-Moreover celery parse the file sim_worker/task.py when starting so the import of cympy can not occur directly at the beginning of file but must be inside a task.
+Moreover celery parse the file sim_worker/tasks.py when starting so the import of cympy can not occur directly at the beginning of file but must be inside a task.
-Finally at the end of a which use cympy, the worker is killed (`exit(0)`) to 'free' cympy.
-This raise a celery error and force the creation of a new worker process by celery, but we don't care
+Finally at the end of each task using using cympy, the worker is killed (`exit(0)`) to 'free' cympy.
+This raises a celery error and force the creation of a new worker process by celery.